titon/titon.io/manual.md

 # Manual #

 Suggested hierarchy for the documentation manual.
 Each section of the manual is represented by a node (each indent).
-Nodes can be nested indefinately.
+Nodes can be nested indefinitely.
 Each node can have documentation attached to it (represented by a dash).

 ```
 Framework